paradedb/paradedb/pg_lakehouse/README.md

 ## Overview

-`pg_lakehouse` is an extension that transforms Postgres into an analytical query engine over object stores like S3 and table formats like Apache Iceberg.
+`pg_lakehouse` is an extension that transforms Postgres into an analytical query engine over object stores like S3 and table formats like Delta Lake.
 Queries are pushed down to [Apache DataFusion](https://github.com/apache/datafusion), which delivers excellent analytical performance.
 Combinations of the following object stores, table formats, and file formats are supported.

 ### Object Stores